Charlotte's Best Porches, Patios and Decks

 Neighborhood: South End

 Situated along the Rail Trail, Canopy Cocktails & Garden features three bars, each with its own distinct vibe.
 Order from one of the inside bars or grab a drink from the fully stocked bar outside.
-Unwind with your craft cocktail on a chic and comfortable couch on Canopy’s massive patio.
+Unwind with your craft cocktail on a chic, comfortable couch on Canopy’s massive patio.

 Dilworth Tasting Room